 - 4 large white button mushrooms, cleaned and thinly sliced

-In a small saucepan, combine the red wine, shallots, parsley, and thyme.
+In a small saucepan, combine red wine, shallots, parsley, and thyme.
 Bring to a simmer over medium-high heat, and cook until reduced by half.
-Turn off the heat and discard the parsley and thyme sprigs.
-Add the cracked pepper and season with salt to taste.
-Whisk in the red wine vinegar and olive oil, and set aside.
+Turn off the heat and discard parsley and thyme sprigs.
+Add cracked pepper and season with salt to taste.
+Whisk in red wine vinegar and olive oil, and set aside.

-Pour the canola into a large cast-iron skillet set over high heat.
-Season the steaks with salt and pepper on both sides.
-When the oil starts to smoke, add the steaks.
+Pour canola oil into a large cast-iron skillet set over high heat.
+Season steaks with salt and pepper on both sides.
+When oil starts to smoke, add steaks.
 For medium-rare, cook for two to three minutes a side.
 When done, set steaks aside on a cutting board and let them rest for at least five minutes.

-While the steaks are resting, warm the vinaigrette back up in the saucepan over low heat.
-Combine the spinach and mushrooms in a large bowl, and then stir in just enough of the warm vinaigrette to lightly dress the greens.
+While steaks are resting, warm vinaigrette back up in the saucepan over low heat.
+Combine spinach and mushrooms in a large bowl, and then stir in just enough of warm vinaigrette to lightly dress the greens.
 Start with a few tablespoons and go from there.
 Season to taste with salt and pepper.

 Divide salad mixture between four plates.
 Slice steaks against the grain into 1/4-inch pieces, and then divide the slices up between the plates.
 Drizzle a little more of the vinaigrette on top of the slices.
 Serve immediately.